Morozzzko/Morozzzko.github.io/_drafts/why-would-i-use-monads.md

 toc: true
 ---

-A couple of weeks ago I witnessed a dialog in a [Ruby chat](https://t.me/rubylang).
+A couple of weeks ago I witnessed a dialogue in a [Ruby chat](https://t.me/rubylang).
 I'm paraphrasing, but it went like this:

 > xxx: What is `dry`?
 I've seen this gem prefix and discussions, but never actually learned about it. <br />
 > yyy: It's a set of libraries to tackle some problems. <br />